Pat Cooper

-Pat Cooper (born Pasquale Vito Caputo; July 31, 1929 – June 6, 2023) was an American actor and comedian.
-He was known for his presence in the comedy scene starting in the 1950s and remaining relevant and working thereafter.
-Later in his career he gained another wave of popularity in his elder years with appearances on The Howard Stern Show, Imus in the Morning, and Opie and Anthony.
+Pat Cooper (born Pasquale Vito Caputo; July 31, 1929 – June 6, 2023) was an American actor and comedian whose career began in the 1950s.
+He experienced a late career resurgence from appearances on The Howard Stern Show, Imus in the Morning, and Opie and Anthony.
 He also played Masiello in the film Analyze This (1999) and its sequel Analyze That (2002).
 Known for his short temper, he was nicknamed the "Comedian of Outrage".

 Life and career

 Pat Cooper was born Pasquale Vito Caputo on July 31, 1929, in Coney Island, Brooklyn and grew up in the nearby neighborhoods of Midwood and Red Hook.
 His father Michele Caputo was a bricklayer from Mola di Bari, Italy and his mother, Louise Gargiulo, was born in Brooklyn.
 Cooper often made reference to his Italian heritage in his stand up comedy.

-He was drafted into the Army in 1952 and was stationed at Fort Jackson, South Carolina but was soon discharged because of hammer toes caused by his mother making him wear shoes that were too small when he was a child.
+He was drafted into the Army in 1952 and was stationed at Fort Jackson, South Carolina.
+He was discharged with hammer toe, the result of wearing shoes that were too small as a child.

 Cooper started performing in the 1950s.
 His big break came in 1963 on The Jackie Gleason Show.
 Afterward, he played top nightclubs such as the Copacabana and Sands Hotel and Casino, opening for major entertainers such as Frank Sinatra, Bobby Darin, Tony Bennett, Jerry Lewis, Sammy Davis Jr., Ella Fitzgerald, and Liza Minnelli.

 In the early 1960s he Americanized his name to Pat Cooper.

 Billboard gave his album Our Hero (1965) a special merit review and said that it "does for the Italian-American community what Jackie Mason did for the Jewish-American community."
-The following year, it stated that his Spaghetti Sauce and Other Delights, an album which consists of one side of spoken comedy and one side of parody songs, was stronger than Our Hero.

-In 1966, he was pictured on an LP cover sitting on a chair covered in spaghetti and pasta sauce for an album entitled "Spaghetti Sauce and Other Delights," a parody of Herb Alpert's Tijuana Brass album, "Whipped Cream and Other Delights," in which a woman is sitting on a chair covered in whipped cream.
+In 1966, he was pictured sitting on a chair covered in spaghetti and pasta sauce for Spaghetti Sauce and Other Delights (a parody of the Herb Alpert's Tijuana Brass album, Whipped Cream & Other Delights, in which a woman is sitting on a chair covered in whipped cream), an album that consists of one side of spoken comedy and one side of parody songs; Billboard described it as stronger than Our Hero.